Ochubaanthony/Backend-Rest-API/README.md

 9. Verify Deployment

-Open a web browser and navigate to http://publicip:8000/swagger to access the swagger documentation.
+Open a web browser and navigate and enter just the IP without the port 8000